-We love the clean lines and simplicity of a contemporary wedding, but there’s something about a vintage wedding that really makes us swoon.
-Maybe it’s that there are so many different styles—i.e. decades!—to take inspiration from?!
+We love the clean lines and simplicity of a contemporary wedding, but there’s something about vintage wedding styles that really make us swoon.
+Maybe it’s that there are so many different decades to take inspiration from.

-If you can’t decide when to step back in time, these vintage wedding ideas will inspire you.
+If you can’t decide how far to step back in time, these vintage wedding ideas will inspire you.

 Go for Gold